chuckcscccl/rustlr/chapter4.md

-A struct is created for any non-terminal symbol that appears on the left-hand side of exactly one production rule, unless the type of that nonterminal is declared to "extend" another, enum type as explained above.
+A struct is created for any non-terminal symbol that appears on the left-hand side of exactly one production rule, unless the type of that nonterminal is declared to "extend" another type as explained above.
 You can also force an enum to be created instead of a struct by giving the singleton rule a left-hand side label, in which case the label will name the sole variant of the enum (besides the `_Nothing` default).